pieris98/Protify/README.md

   --data_names DeepLoc-2 MB
 ```

 That's it!
-The sweep will use default settings (Bayesian optimization, 10 trials, minimize validation loss).
+The sweep will use default settings (Bayesian search, 10 trials, minimize validation loss).
 To customize these defaults, see the Configuration section below.

 ### Configuration